Republicans swat down Democratic offer to end shutdown as impasse continues into 38th day

 “I guess you could characterize that as progress,” he said.
 "But I just don’t think it gets anywhere close to what we need to do here.”

+“We’re back to square one,” said Sen. John Kennedy, adding that he could not predict when the shutdown will end.

+Despite the stalemate, lawmakers in both parties were feeling increased urgency to reopen the government as airlines were forced to cut more than 1,000 flights, government workers remained unpaid and food aid was delayed for millions of people.
+Thune pleaded with Democrats as he opened the Senate on Friday to “end these weeks of misery.”

 It was unclear what may happen next.
-Thune has suggested a weekend Senate session was possible.
+Thune was keeping the Senate in session over the weekend as a group of moderate Democrats worked on a possible compromise proposal.
 President Donald Trump called on the Senate to stay in town “until they have a Deal to end the Democrat Shutdown.”

-Despite the stalemate, lawmakers in both parties were feeling increased urgency to alleviate the growing crisis at airports, pay government workers and restore delayed food aid to millions of people.
-Thune pleaded with Democrats as he opened the Senate on Friday to “end these weeks of misery."

 Moderates continue to negotiate